 Making Make-Ahead Slow Cooker or Oven Mashed Potatoes:

 Make-Ahead Slow Cooker or Oven Mashed Potatoes can be really good or a total fail – the key is to trust the recipe, don’t futz with them and use good mashed potato technique.
 They’re basically fooling proof if you do that!
 And keep in mind that these potatoes are rich and creamy and that can dull seasoning, so we’ll compensate and cook those potatoes in salty water.

-Once your potatoes are done, drain quickly and thoroughly and return to the hot pot.
+Once your potatoes are done, drain quickly and thoroughly and return to the hot pot right on the burner that’s now turned off.
 You might need to put the heat on low, but leave them in the pot until the excess water evaporates.
 You can lift some of the potatoes up from the bottom with a spatula, but don’t stir them a lot.
 When most of the steam is gone and the potatoes look dry, move on with your recipe.
 Then mash by hand or with a mixer (you can use a ricer if you want, but these are a lot of potatoes) until they’re broken down.
 Only then add your dairy.

 When you add the dairy, start with the butter first and mix just enough to mix it in, then add the rest of the dairy.
 Then leave it alone.
 Don’t keep mixing.
 Don’t fuss with them.
 Once you overmix and break those potatoes down too much with the dairy, they’re going to get gluey and lose their ability to hold on to moisture and that’s no good, especially when making ahead.
-That is seriously the only thing you can do wrong.
+Over mixing is seriously the only thing you can do wrong in this recipe.